sourcebots/docs/content/api/servo-assembly/arduino-commands.md

 title: Custom Arduino Commands
 ---

-At the core of the servo assembly is an Arduino <TODO: model name>.
+At the core of the servo assembly is an [Arduino Uno][arduino].
 By default the Arduino runs firmware created by SourceBots providing simple access to the attached servo shield, compatible ultrasound sensors and to the GPIO pins directly.